Share this article:

 7 Common Ways to Make Christian Friends

 As Christians, building meaningful friendships is crucial to strengthening your walk with the Lord.
 Scripture states, “Walk with the wise and become wise, for a companion of fools suffers harm” (Proverbs 13:20).
-The verse clearly states that it is necessary to surround yourself with like-minded people who pursue godly wisdom.
+This verse reminds us how important it is to surround ourselves with people who pursue godly wisdom.

 Walk with the wise and become wise, for a companion of fools suffers harm